 In the six months I've been doing CrossFit I haven't lost any weight.
 In fact, I weigh about the same in those before and after pictures.
 But I've lost inches and toned up almost every part of my body.
 And it's amazing to see how much stronger I've become!
-I can now do two real pull-ups (!!) without help from a resistance band.
-I can do 30 push-ups on my toes (I couldn't do even one on my toes when I started).
-And, just this past Sunday, I deadlifted 200 lbs for two reps.
+I can now do 10 pull-ups with only a blue band!
+I can do 10 push-ups on my toes (I couldn't do even one on my toes when I started).
+And, just this past Sunday, I dead-lifted 200 lbs for two reps.

 All of a sudden picking up an almost 24-lbs kid is no big deal!

 Any CrossFit lovers out there?
 What is your favorite CrossFit exercise?
 I love handstand push-ups and rope climbs.
 But deadlifts are making their way to the top of that list!